deezombiedude612/oop-labs/src/lab06.md

     Values have been modified
     Number of occupants: 6
     Annual Income: 25,000.00

-!!! note

-    Up to this point, you may have ensured that each task is completed within one Java class file.
-    However, going forward for the next few practical exercises, your tasks will necessitate the need to create more than one Java class file per task.
-    If you wish to keep each task work separate rather but not need to create new Java projects each time, consider keeping them in separate packages instead.

 1. Modify the default constructor for the `Household` class to set the occupants field to 1 and annual income field to 0.
     Then, run the driver program again.